forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP. `dp[i]` is the maximum possible sum so far such that `dp[i] % 3 == i`.

+**1388.
+Pizza With 3n Slices**: Given an integer array with size 3N, select N integers with maximum sum and any selected integers are not next to each other in the array (the first and last element is also considered next to each other).

+Knapsack problem, also similar to "213.
+House Robber II".
+`dp[i,j] = max(dp[i-1, j], slices[i] + dp[i-2, j-1])`

 ## Catalan Number

 **22. Generate Parentheses**: Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.